Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: MLMC in for approximation of SDEs

 \begin{proof} We begin using the following identity

 We will be able to deal with the first term in the sum by using equations \eqref{eq:weak} and \eqref{eq:strong}, while the second term will be controlled because of the $L^{2}$ regularity of the numerical scheme.
-In particular by squaring both sides in the equality above we have
+Indeed, by squaring both sides in the equality above we have

 where in the last line we have used Assumption \textbf{H2}.
-Applying conditional expectation operator to both sides of the above equality
+Applying conditional expectation operator to both sides of the above equality we obtain

 Applying Cauchy-Schwarz inequality, and using the weak error estimate \eqref{eq:weak} leads to